William Boddington: Professional career and military service

-He died in Colorado Springs, Colorado after having built a successful career in the lumber industry.
-HBoddington served in the United States Army from 1941 to 1945.
+Boddington served in the United States Army from 1941 to 1945.
 He joined the 10th Mountain Division in 1942 and remained with the Division until 1945.
 During the Division's training at Camp Hale, Colorado, he commanded A of the 86th Regiment.
 The United States Army awarded him the Bronze Star for his valor while serving with the 10th Mountain Division in the Italian Campaign.

 Boddington's passion for the 10th Mountain Division continued throughout his life.
 As one of the founders of the Tenth Mountain Division Foundation, he served as President and President Emeritus.
 He also dedicated time to community service.
 He was trustee of the Colorado Springs School and a trustee of the Colorado Springs School Foundation.
 He also served as a Trustee of the 10th Mountain Division Trail Hut System.
 He served on the board of the Colorado Opera Festival and was an early founder of the SOXY program in Colorado Springs.
 In 1987, he was the honoree of the Mountain States Retail Lumber Association, of which only 14 other men have received a Life Membership by this Association.

+Before his death, he built a successful career in the lumber industry in Colorado Springs, Colorado.

 Personal life

-He died on November 15, 1996, and was survived by his sons, John and Tim.
+He died in Colorado Springs, Colorado on November 15, 1996, and was survived by his sons, John and Tim.